 Richardson TX RESIDENTS

-PATIENTS SEEKING THE BEST SCOLIOSIS & SPINE TREATMENT COME FROM Richardson TX TO SEE OUR DOCTORS IN DALLAS & PLANO, TX
+PATIENTS SEEKING THE BEST SCOLIOSIS & SPINE TREATMENT COME FROM Richardson TX TO SEE OUR DOCTORS IN DALLAS, Plano, & Frisco, TX

 Our specialty, Scoliosis Diagnosis, Treatment, and Care, helps a small portion of the 12 million people worldwide who suffer with spine pain.
 Although many people possess some degree of curvature of the spine, most experience little or no discomfort.

 Adult Scoliosis is a curve of the spine.
 In most patients, no surgery is needed; however, in patients who have an excessive curve and it compromises breathing or walking, surgery can help correct those complications.
 Adult Scoliosis can vary from a minor problem, where it just needs to be watched, to chronic pain and a severe deformity.